 This fell through at the time,with instead, plots being sold at £5 a time to individuals, mainly from London, to build weekend retreats.

 Most plots never built on.
 There were only 74 built before the war and by the1970's only about 40 odd were still lived in, as typical of plotland development, many plots were abandoned and became overgrown and the rest had, shall we say, 'uncertain ownership'.

 So with a need for more housing and a messy plotlands area, it came as no surprise that in the 1970's 150 acres were compulsory purchased to redevelop it.

 And so Queens Park was born, Moody Homes laid the first of many bricks towards building this popular residential community, now incorporating a shopping centre, doctors, primary school, church, retirement home and designated open spaces.

 Over our years as estate agents in Billericay, selling homes on 'The Park', Nick and I have had many of our clients buy their first home here on the Park, sell them on after a few years and work their way up the housing ladder.
 Many of our clients have never moved off the Park and love living here...a great advert in itself don't you think?

-I have two properties here and my Brother's house is on the Park too, and neither of us have any plans to sell anytime soon, so if you are looking to buy in Billericay, then Queens Park is a place we can certainly recommend personally!
+I have two properties here, as does my Brother and neither of us have any plans to sell anytime soon, so if you are looking to buy in Billericay, then Queens Park is a place we can certainly recommend personally!